alex-hhh/alex-hhh.github.io/_src/Cookies.md

+## How cookies are used by this site

-This does not directly store [HTTP cookies](https://en.wikipedia.org/wiki/HTTP_cookie) on your computer and does not track you in any way, however it does make use of some third party services which may do so.
+This site does not directly store [HTTP cookies](https://en.wikipedia.org/wiki/HTTP_cookie) on your computer and does not track you in any way, however it does make use of some third party services which may do so.